-Progress Statistics Update This setting determines the interval at which the plug-in updates progress statistics in the Job Monitor window.
+Progress Statistics Update Interval

+This setting determines the interval at which the plug-in updates progress statistics on the Monitor Job page.
 The default value for this option is 10 seconds.
 To change the default interval for progress updates, type or select a new value.
 The progress interval is specified in number of seconds.